elPerax/Picar-X-v2.0-IoT-Smart-Robot-Car/README.md

 - No **battery voltage or power monitoring** is included — adding a voltage sensor would improve real-time diagnostics.
 - The **systemd main service** currently starts individual scripts; combining them into one unified controller script could improve efficiency.
 - Local data logging works reliably, but **CSV-to-database migration** (e.g., SQLite or InfluxDB) could enhance long-term data analysis.
-- Future work: build a **mobile dashboard** (React or Flutter) to visualize sensor values and send control commands in real time.

 ## 🧠 Reflection